 In practical terms, cats need only about one-sixth the amount of light that humans require to see clearly.
 This means when you’re navigating your home at night with difficulty, your cat is experiencing something closer to twilight than true darkness.
 Their pupils can also dilate to an impressive size, capturing every available photon of light in the environment.

-However, and this is crucial, cats cannot see in complete darkness.
+However, cats cannot see in complete darkness.
 Despite popular belief, they still need some light source to activate those incredible visual adaptations.
 In total blackness, cats are afraid of the dark just as any creature would be, because even their superior vision becomes useless without any light whatsoever.

 The question of whether cats are scared of the dark isn’t as straightforward as a simple yes or no. Most cats aren’t inherently afraid of darkness itself.
 What they often fear is what darkness represents: uncertainty, vulnerability, and the unknown.
 When we dig deeper into feline psychology, several factors emerge that can make dark environments uncomfortable or even frightening for cats.